 All of the spring clothing recommendations apply for hiking in Banff in fall with the exception of your hiking shoes.
 You won’t encounter as much mud while hiking in fall, so a waterproof shoe is less important, unless you are hiking in the rain or into a layer of snow.

-If you are looking for some fall hiking ideas, check out our list of great larch tree hikes in Alberta.
+If you are planning on hiking in Banff in fall, don’t miss our list of great larch tree hikes in Alberta.

 What to Bring Hiking in Banff National Park